Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Real-data study

-\item In Northern California, birthrates are all similar in magnitude except at South San Jose.
-Regarding influence parameters, at $s=1$, results are mostly similar to positive-to-positive ones, except for the strong influence from Sunnyvale to San Jose (reversed in positive-to-positive case).
+\textit{(2) Negative patterns, Figure 10}: (1) In Atlanta, birthrates are stronger at the corners and downtown than in other places.
+Regarding interaction parameters, at $s=1$, latitude-wise influences are weaker than longitude-wise ones.
+We also see some flow from west to east.
+At $s=5$ and 10, influences almost disappear, even under magnification.
+(2) In Los Angeles, birthrates have similar magnitudes except those in the southeast corner.
+Regarding interaction parameters, at $s=1$, influences exist more along latitudes than along longitude.
+At $s=5$ and 10, we see fast decay in magnitude, even under strong magnification.
+Only influences south of downtown and northeast of downtown exist.
+(3) In North California, birthrates are similar in magnitude except in South San Jose.
+Regarding interaction parameters, at $s=1$, results are mostly similar to ones in the positive ramping events modeling, except for the strong influence from Sunnyvale to San Jose (reversed in the positive ramping event case).
 At $s=5$, we can only see influence from Sunnyvale to Mountain View and Sunnyvale to South San Jose, besides some past influences from a certain location onto itself.
 Some of these also decrease a lot in magnitude.
-At $s=10$, only Sunnyvale to Mountain View exists, besides influences at certain locations onto itself. \end{itemize}
+At $s=10$, only Sunnyvale to Mountain View exists, besides influences at certain locations onto itself.

-In retrospect, we observe interesting differences between positive-to-positive (PP) and negative-to-negative (NN) ones, especially the directions along which influences exist.
-Generally, PP influences persist longer than NN; we see this from the size of edge widths when $s>1$.
-Spatially, in positive-to-positive recovery, we find that interactions among sensors in Atlanta can be sparser than those in Los Angeles; in single-state recovery, Atlanta interactions are, however, denser than Los Angeles results.
+We also identified some additional findings: (1) Upon comparing the positive and negative patterns, we found that interactions among positive ramping events persist more prolonged than those in negative ones.
+In addition, the directions and the flow of the interaction also differ among these two sets of events.
+(2) Within positive patterns, interactions among sensors in Atlanta can be sparser than those in Los Angeles; in single-state recovery, Atlanta interactions are denser than Los Angeles results.
 Birthrates are comparable in these two places.
-On the other hand, interaction among sensors in Northern California also becomes weaker in positive-to-positive recovery than in the single-state recovery.
-The level of the sparsity of interactions in Northern California is similar to that in Los Angeles.
-Birthrate results in Northern California are still closer to those in Los Angeles.
-In negative-to-negative recovery, interactions at all locations are relatively weak after $s>1$.
+On the other hand, interaction among sensors in North California also becomes weaker in the multi-state recovery than in the single-state recovery.
+The sparsity of interactions in North California is similar to that in Los Angeles.
+Birthrate results in North California are still closer to those in Los Angeles.
+In contrast, interactions at all locations are relatively weak within negative patterns after $s>1$.
 However, birthrates at all these locations are more comparable to each other.